 As in the past, the ninth rendition of the popular event featured a wide array of topics celebrating Philadelphia — just three, at best, were directly tech related.
 The two-hour event, which crowded Johnny Brenda’s, did sell out, though the audience in attendance numbered closer to 150 or so.

-Below we present some footage of the talks and show a little recognition love with a few prestigious awards, including Most “Awww” Factor, Most Inspiring, the Eye Popper Award and Best Self Help Advice.
+Below we show a little recognition love with a few prestigious awards, including Most “Awww” Factor, Most Inspiring, the Eye Popper Award and Best Self Help Advice.

 The award goes to Yasmine Mustafa, who recently exited her small development shop, for her talk on bringing GirlDevelopIt to Philadelphia this past September.
 After trying to launch a startup with no programming experience, Mustafa said, she wanted to learn how to code.